makrai/notes/wagner2203-transformer-speech-emo-valence.md

   * [an introduction how to use it](https://github.com/audeering/w2v2-how-to)

-# 2 Rel work: wav2vec2.0 and HuBERT utilised for (primarily categorical) SER
+# 2 Related work: wav2vec2.0 and HuBERT for (primarily categorical) SER

 * Table 1: a summary of recent works based on wav2vec 2.0 and HuBERT on the IEMOCAP dataset [33], where most prior works have focused